-- A. Radiography Program will maintain a 21-month program completion rate of 75 percent or higher in Radiography. - d) Program will maintain a first-time pass rate of ARRT certification examination of 85 percent or higher for all degrees and certificates. - e) At least 75 percent of program graduates who are actively seeking employment will obtain employment within 6 months of graduation. - f) Students will be satisfied with their education (80 percent or higher). - g) Employers will be satisfied with the graduate's performance (80 percent or higher).
+- I. Radiography Program will maintain a 21-month program completion rate of 75 percent or higher in Radiography. - II.
+Program will maintain a first-time pass rate of the ARRT certification examination of 85 percent or higher. - III.
+At least 75 percent of program graduates who are actively seeking employment will obtain employment within 6 months of graduation. - IV.
+At least 80% or more students will be satisfied with their radiologic technology program education. - V. At least 80% or more employers will be satisfied with the graduate's performance after hired.